 Decisions of the Board cannot be appealed.
 However, if you have concerns about the Board, the Ontario Ombudsman may investigate complaints and may report and make recommendations arising from such reviews.

-Ontario’s Child Advocate provides advocacy services and can receive and respond to complaints from children and youth.
-If you are a child or youth, you may complain directly to the Advocate about any matter, without beginning or completing a process to complain to a society’s internal complaints review panel.
+The Ontario Ombudsman can receive and respond to complaints from children and youth.
+If you are a child or youth, you may complain directly to the Ombudsman about any matter, without beginning or completing a process to complain to a society’s internal complaints review panel.

-The Advocate can also conduct investigations.
+The Ombudsman can also conduct investigations.
 You can ask for an investigation once you have tried to resolve your complaint through the steps listed above.